MaximObrubov/locator/README.md

 # LOCATOR

-Click on the map to get the address from the base
+Click on the map to get the address
+Try to build usefull Modules for rails